Legislative Council Standing Orders - Chapter 23

 (6) Following significant machinery of government changes, a new resolution of the Council shall be required to allocate new departments and agencies to the committees accordingly.

-(1) Each legislation and reference committee will consist of 8 members, with 4 members from the Government Party nominated by the Leader of the Government in the Council, 3 members from the Opposition nominated by the Leader of the Opposition in the Council and 1 member from among the remaining members in the Council nominated jointly by minority groups and independent members.
+(1) Each legislation and reference committee will consist of eight Members and will have regard to the proportionality of parties and independents in the Council.
+Members from the Government will be nominated by the Leader of the Government in the Council, Members from the Opposition will be nominated by the Leader of the Opposition in the Council, Greens Members will be nominated by the Leader of the Australian Greens in the Council and any Members from among the remaining Members in the Council will be nominated jointly by minority groups and independent Members.

 (2) (a) The committees to which minority groups and independent members make nominations shall be determined by agreement between the minority groups and independent members, and, in the absence of agreement being notified to the President, representation on a committee shall be determined by the Council.